getify/Functional-Light-JS/manuscript/ch2.md

 Say you do need to access the arguments in a positional array-like way, possibly because you're accessing an argument that doesn't have a formal parameter at that position.
 How do we do it?

 ES6 to the rescue!
-Let's declare our function with the `...` operator -- variously referred to as "spread", "rest", or (my preference) "gather".
+Let's declare our function with the `...` operator -- variously referred to as "spread", "rest", or (my preference) "gather":

 ```js
 function foo(x,y,z,...args) {